Ja-Ela: Demographics

+Majority of residents belong to the Christian denomination, followed by a large proportion of Buddhists.

+Religious composition in Ja-ela DS Division according to 2012 census are as follows Roman Catholics 99,515-49.38%, Buddhists 87,772-43.55%, Other Christians 7,746-3.84%, Hindus 4,235-2.10%, Muslims 2,115-1.05%, Others 138-0.07%.

 Transport

 This suburb is situated on the main road A3, between Colombo municipality and Negombo municipality.
 Ja-Ela is situated very close to the Bandaranaike International Airport.
 There is also a bus stand in Ja-Ela which provides access to Colombo, Negombo, Gampaha.
 The traffic issues at Ja-Ela have been reduced after the introduction of the Colombo – Katunayake Expressway, which serves an interchange at Ja-Ela.

 Railway

 The Ja-Ela railway station is located on the Puttalam line and was opened in 1908.
 It is the fourth station on the line and is 22.15 km from Colombo Fort railway station.
 The station provides commuter access to the Colombo, Putlam and Chilaw areas.
-Not only the station is in the heart of the Ja- Ela town and also it is the nearest station to the Negombo - Colombo Main road.
-Therefore, it known as one of the most popular stations in the area.
+Not only is the station in the heart of the Ja- Ela town, it is also the nearest station to the Negombo-Colombo Main road.
+Therefore, it is known as one of the most popular stations in the area.